 Writing for Fame

 I cannot personally speak for this motivation.
 I am not famous.
-I will probably never be famous, and that suits me fine.
+I will probably never be famous.
 Maybe writers looking for fame are confusing celebrity for admiration.
 I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks out his bedroom window.

 Writing Because You Think You Have To